dmennell/konvoyToolbox/install/konvoy-onPrem-openEbs/README.md

 ```

 ## Create Storage Pool Claim
-First we need to get block devices, and then modify the yaml appropriately.
+First we need to get block devices, and then modify the YAML appropriately.

 **Get Block Devices**
-you will need the Block Device identifiers in th
+Run the following command.
+You will need the Block Device identifiers in the following step.
 ```
 kubectl get blockdevices -n openebs
 ```
 save the output or make sure it is available to copy/paste into the

+create a [cstor-disk-pool.yaml](https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cstor-disk-pool.yaml) file locally on your computer based on the one [HERE]9https://raw.githubusercontent.com/dmennell/konvoyToolbox/master/install/konvoy-onPrem-openEbs/cstor-disk-pool.yaml)

 **Modify & Deploy Storage Pool Claim**
 replace the `blockDeviceList` entries below with the entries from the the command above. and